-We randomly selected some job-opportunities to select candidates according to a pre-existing soft skills measure (the treatment group) and some to continue using current hiring criteria (the control group).
+We randomly selected some job-opportunities to select candidates according to a pre-existing soft skills measure (the treatment group), and some to continue using current hiring criteria (the control group).
 Eligible candidates with high soft skills in the treatment group received interview invitations before candidates with lower skills.
-In the control group, there was no such prioritization.
+In the control group, there was no such prioritisation.
 To be eligible for these jobs, candidates had to be currently unemployed and under the age of 35.
 Harambee contacted almost 17,000 candidates and invited 2000 for an interview.
 155 candidates were selected for the open positions.
 Initial results from the pilot study were successful - candidates selected in the treatment group had 26% higher soft-skills.

 Piloting Firm Data Collection